ankane/cmfrec-ruby/README.md

 > Use `value` instead of rating for implicit feedback

-Get recommendations - “users like you also liked”
+Get recommendations for a user in the training data

 ```ruby
 recommender.user_recs(user_id)